apache/datasketches-website/docs/Memory/MemoryComponent.md

 can be just a single CPU instruction.
 This results in superior runtime performance that is very close to what could be achieved if the application was written in C++.

-The _Memory_ package is essentially an extension of _Unsafe_ and wraps most of the primitive get and put methods and a few specialized methods into a convenient API organized around an allocated block of native memory.
+The _Memory_ component is essentially an extension of _Unsafe_ and wraps most of the primitive get and put methods and a few specialized methods into a convenient API organized around an allocated block of native memory.

 The only "official" alternative available to systems developers is to use the Java _ByteBuffer_ class that also allows access to off-heap memory.
 However, the _ByteBuffer_ API is extremely limited and contains serious defects in its design and traps that many users of the _ByteBuffer_ class unwittingly fall into, which results in corrupted data.
-This _Memory Package_ has been designed to be a replacement for the _ByteBuffer_ class.
+This _Memory Component_ has been designed to be a replacement for the _ByteBuffer_ class.

-Using the _Memory_ package cannot be taken lightly, as the systems developer must now be aware of the importance of memory allocation and deallocation and make sure these resources are managed properly.
-To the extent possible, this _Memory Package_ has been designed leveraging Java's own _AutoCloseable_, and _Cleaner_ and also tracks when allocated memory has been freed and provides safety checks against the dreaded "use-after-free" case.
+Using the _Memory_ component cannot be taken lightly, as the systems developer must now be aware of the importance of memory allocation and deallocation and make sure these resources are managed properly.
+To the extent possible, this _Memory Component_ has been designed leveraging Java's own _AutoCloseable_, and _Cleaner_ and also tracks when allocated memory has been freed and provides safety checks against the dreaded "use-after-free" case.

 ### Architecture
-The Memory package is designed around two major types of entities:
+The Memory component is designed around two major types of entities:

   * _Resources_: A _Resource_ is a collection of consecutive bytes.
   * _APIs_: An API is a programming interface for reading and writing to a resource.

 #### Resourses
-The _Memory_ package defines 4 _Resources_, which at their most basic level can be viewed as a collection of consecutive bytes.
+The _Memory_ component defines 4 _Resources_, which at their most basic level can be viewed as a collection of consecutive bytes.

   * Primitive on-heap arrays: _boolean[], byte[], char[], short[], int[], long[], float[], double[]_.
   * Java _ByteBuffers_.